-The 17th GCF Board meeting (“B.17” in GCF jargon, held in Incheon and broadcast live, had no funding proposals to approve.
+The 17th Green Climate Fund Board meeting (“B.17” in GCF jargon, held in Incheon and broadcast live, had no funding proposals to approve.
 Not because there weren’t any – it seems half a dozen were ready – but because (not without dissent from a number of members) the Board decided it had to focus on clearing its policy logjam instead.

 This logjam had become all too evident at the April Board meeting, where some testy exchanges on two controversial projects exposed quite sizeable gaps between the positions of the various constituencies represented on the Board on some fundamental issues.

 Nor, it appears, were the two days of the official Board meeting going to be enough to “unpick all the spaghetti”, as one Board member quite memorably referred to the process.
 Many of the policy papers were given a preliminary airing during informal discussions over the two days preceding the Board.